xland/vite-electron/README.md

 # vitetron

-Create and build electron project with vite and vue3
+Develop and build electron project with vite and vue3

 Install